fldyown/codestyles/java/README.md

  * On Unix, run the `install.sh` script.
 Windows users should use `install.bat` instead.
  * Restart IntelliJ if it's running.
- * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open IntelliJ Project Settings Perferences -> Code Styles, change the code style for the project to the one you want, Example ShixinyunAndroid.